eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/06-graphql-display-graphql-data-with-a-react-component.md

 }
 ```

-This will throw an error as `result.data` does not contain the data until we get it back from `Onegraph`, so we need a way to know whether we are still fetching data.
+This will throw an error as `result.data` does not contain the data until we get it back from `OneGraph`, so we need a way to know whether we are still fetching data.

 We can add a check before returning the markup for `data` to confirm we actually have the data, if not we can just render `null`.